-Ms Ali Franks PG Cert, BA(QTS) Hons
+Ali Franks FHEA, PG Cert, BA(QTS) Hons

 Lecturer in Performing Arts

-Lead on BA (Hons) Applied Drama
+Lead on Applied Drama BA (Hons)

-Ali has over fifteen years’ experience as an Applied Drama Practitioner working in a wide range of and settings including schools, community settings, PRUs, youth groups, homeless hostels, women’s refuge, secure units, YOS, and working with asylum seekers and refugees.
+Ali has over fifteen years’ experience as an Applied Drama Practitioner working in a wide range of settings including schools, community settings, PRUs, youth groups, homeless hostels, women’s refuge, secure units, YOS, and working with asylum seekers and refugees.

-Ali’s recent projects include #noblurredlines, a participatory theatre project aimed at 16-24 year olds addressing the issue is sexual consent and compliance, alongside work commissioned by Barnardos Cymru, Healthy Schools and a number of local and national agencies across South Wales
+Ali’s recent projects include #noblurredlines, a participatory theatre project aimed at 16-24 year olds addressing the issue is sexual consent and compliance, alongside work commissioned by Barnardos Cymru, Healthy Schools and a number of local and national agencies across South Wales.

-Exploring the disparity between the narrative and performed identities of adolescents through dramatic exploration: the performance of self in social media contexts.
+- Exploring the disparity between the narrative and performed identities of adolescents through dramatic exploration: the performance of self in social media contexts.

 Ali is interested in the therapeutic role of theatre in process and performance and the power of participatory theatre to affect and engage.
-Her workshop methodologies draw on a range of sources from Boal to Geese Theatre.
+Her workshop methodologies draw on a range of sources from Augusto Boal to Geese Theatre.

 2015 “Unknown Pleasures" Symposium UWTSD Panel Speaker “#noblurredlines: Walking a fine line: Risk in Participatory Theatre in Schools”